cfarkas/SARS-CoV-2-freebayes/README.md

 ```
 By activating the enviroment, all scripts in the SARS-CoV-2-freebayes repository can be executed, without further installations.

-## without using conda, program by program:
+## Without using conda, program by program:

 ### 1) Installing minimap2 aligner (for install details, please see: https://github.com/lh3/minimap2)
 ```